drkibitz/node-pixi/README.md

 grunt connect
 ```

-Please see take a look at this project's `Gruntfile.js` for more info.
+Please see take a look at this project's `Gruntfile.js` for more information on tasks, and task configuration.

 ## Contribute